 - Travel safely when you leave town with your pet.

 - Take the arthritis quiz.
 Why take the Arthritis Quiz?
 Every year we all get a little older, and sometimes move a little slower too.
 The same is true with our beloved fur-babies.
 As dogs age, the painful signs of arthritis start to show.
-If you aren’t sure what arthritis in dogs is and what it means for your dog, feel free to read up on it.
+If you aren’t sure what arthritis in dogs or cats is and what it means for your pet, feel free to read up on it.
 Then take the corresponding quiz.

 See how your dog is doing with this short quiz.

 See how your cat is doing with this short quiz.